tjmoon0104/Tiny-ImageNet-Classifier/README.md

 ## Step.2 Preprocessing

 Validation accuracy increased from 25.9% to 56.9% by using pretrained weight from ImageNet.
 The validity of pretrained weight was confirmed, even though the image size was 64x64.
-For next step, we would like to observe  the validity of pretrained weight when we train the model with 224x224 images.
-Images has to be preprocessed from 64x64 to 224x224.
-We used bicubic interpolation to improve the quality of low resolution image when expanding it to 224x224.
+For the next step, we would like to observe the efficacy of pretrained weight when we train the model with 224x224 images.
+Images have to be preprocessed from 64x64 to 224x224.
+We used bicubic interpolation to improve the quality of a low-resolution image when expanding it to 224x224.

 ```python
 import cv2